Analysis: Bombardier, Embraer battle for bronze in commercial jet market

 (Reuters) - Big wins for both Bombardier Inc (BBDb.TO) and Embraer SA (EMBR3.SA) have heated up the battle in the regional-jet market, as North America’s largest airlines dole out big fleet renewal orders after a long hiatus.

-In a market that is a virtual duopoly, the short-hop, narrow-body jets manufactured by Brazil’s Embraer have outsold those from Canada’s Bombardier for at least eight years.
+In a market that is a virtual duopoly, the short-hop, narrow-body jets manufactured by Brazil’s Embraer have outsold those from Canadian’s Bombardier for at least eight years.

 But signs of newfound sales aggression from Bombardier, and its desire not to lose ground in its traditional North American stronghold, could mean a fierce campaign for orders expected from U.S. No. 1 carrier United Airlines (UAL.N) and smaller rival US Airways LCC.N.